Aidar5/nattoeng/docs/source/book/23_oop_basics/create_methods.rst

         ...:         print('Hostname: {}\nModel: {}'.format(self.hostname, self.model))
         ...:

-If you look closely, info() method looks exactly like info() function, only instead of sw_obj name, *self* is used.
+If you look closely, info() method looks exactly like info() function, only instead of sw_obj name the *self* is used.
 Why there is a strange *self* name here will be explained later and in the meantime we will see how to call info() method:

 .. code:: python